-Tagged with archives, Archives Activate, Archives and Collections, collections, David Duncan, Elin Jakobsdottir, George Oliver, Glasgow School of Art, Glasgow School of Art Archives and Collections, GSA, GSA Archives, Pre-Sessional English, Robert Stewart, student groups, The Glasgow School of Art
+Tagged with Archive Anecdotes, archives, Archives and Collections, collections, David Duncan, Elin Jakobsdottir, George Oliver, Glasgow School of Art, Glasgow School of Art Archives and Collections, GSA, GSA Archives, Pre-Sessional English, Robert Stewart, student groups, The Glasgow School of Art

 Our recent group session with GSA’s Pre-Sessional English students proves that archives really do ignite creativity!